Stockwell: Schools

-There are three schools in Stockwell ward - St Stephen's, Allen Edwards and Stockwell Primary School - and also a campus of Lambeth College.
+There are three schools in the ward of Stockwell: St Stephen's, Allen Edwards, and Stockwell Primary School, and also a campus of Lambeth College.
 In the Stockwell area (on Clapham Road) there is also Platanos College, a secondary school, Lansdowne School and numerous primary schools including Van Gogh Primary.

 Churches

-In addition to Anglican and Catholic churches, Afro-Caribbean communities have influenced the expression of Christianity in the area, with a variety of congregations, some sharing churches with more long established Anglican and Catholic congregations.
-One of the many Afro-Caribbean churches is C.A.C.
-Stockwell.
+Afro-Caribbean communities have influenced Christianity in the area, in which they have several congregations, some of which share churches with ethnically British Anglican and Catholic congregations.
+One of the many Afro-Caribbean churches is C. A. C. Stockwell.

 Population of Stockwell

-Stockwell and neighbouring South Lambeth are home to one of the UK's biggest Portuguese communities, known as 'Little Portugal'.
-Most of the local Portuguese people originate from Madeira and Lisbon and have established many cafes, restaurants, bakeries, neighbourhood associations and delicatessens.
+Stockwell and neighbouring South Lambeth are home to one of the UK's biggest Portuguese communities that is known as 'Little Portugal'.
+Most of Stockwell's Portuguese originate from Madeira and Lisbon.
+They have established many cafes, bakeries, delicatessens, restaurants, and associations.

 Stockwell is also home to many people of Caribbean and West African origin.
-They are also well represented in the local population, and cafes, grocers, barbers' shops and salons run by people from these communities are scattered around Stockwell.
+They have established cafes, grocers, barbers' shops, and salons.